sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

 ----------
 When storing and retrieving data, SiteWhere never deals directly with a database.
 Instead, the system defines *Service Provider Interfaces (SPIs)* for the data operations it needs to operate and expects datastore implementations to comply with the required interfaces.
-The primary interfaces that a datastore needs to implements are:
+The two core interfaces that a datastore needs to implement are:

 :`IDeviceManagement <apidocs/com/sitewhere/spi/device/IDeviceManagement.html>`_: Contains all of the core
 	device management calls including CRUD methods for sites, specifications, devices, events, etc.